Guide to the JISC Model Licence

 - The Main Agreement between Jisc Collections and the Publisher – the Licence part of the Licence and Sub–Licence or the Contract part of the Contract and Licence

-- The Institution Licence – the Sub–Licence part of the Licence and Sub–Licence or the Licence part of the Contract and Licence
+- The Institutional Licence – the Sub–Licence part of the Licence and Sub-Licence, or the Licence part of the Contract and Licence

 The Main Agreement represents the agreement between Jisc Collections and the Publisher.
 This agreement covers the pricing and the terms and conditions used in the Institution Licence.

-The Institution Licence represents the agreement between the Institution and either Jisc Collections or the Publisher.
+The Institutional Licence represents the agreement between the Institution and either Jisc Collections or the Publisher.
 It details the terms and conditions of use for subscribing institutions and their staff and students.